mm53bar/minnie/README.md

 Heavily inspired by [Ryan Bates' Railscast on Authentication from Scratch](http://railscasts.com/episodes/250-authentication-from-scratch), I wrote just enough code to have the authentication working.
 I pulled a few other ideas out of Devise and Clearance and had [a decent looking gist](https://gist.github.com/753507) after a while.

+Then I had to adapt the code for email/password logins.
+And then LDAP authentication came up.
+Eventually, I had refactored it down to the basics that could be reused multiple times.

 But copying and pasting a gist into multiple apps gets tiresome quickly.
 So Minnie was born.
-Enjoy!
+I've added email/password authentication as the default strategy for Minnie.
+But feel free to also check out the [OmniAuth](https://github.com/mm53bar/minnie-omniauth-sample) and [LDAP](https://github.com/mm53bar/minnie-ldap-sample) strategies.

 ###Install